H4RP3RK/milestone3_rcn/testing.md

 * Google Chrome Developer Tool - used throughout the project to test code and scalability.
 * Unicorn Revealer - used throughout the project to resolve layout issues with web pages.
 * Contrast Ratio - used to ensure that colours meet readability guidelines.
-* W3C Markup Validation - used to validate HTML code.
+* W3C Markup Validation - used to validate HTML code, although this proved difficult with JINJA also included in the code.
 * W3C CSS Validation - used to validate CSS code.
 * JS Hint - used to validate JS code
 * Pylint - to validate Python code.
+Some "line too long" errors were ignored as it was felt that the code was most reader friendly in its current format.
+Some warnings of ID duplication on HTML files were also ignored because these were incorporated into JINJA If statements so only one ID would appear in the code at a time in production.

 ### User Testing